Compassionate planning and support for end of life transitions

 Rev. Jessica Johansson, MDiv

-Serving the Greater Monadnock Region of New Hampshire
+Serving Jaffrey and the Greater Monadnock Region of New Hampshire

 End-of-life doulas (also known as death doulas, death midwives, or soul midwives) are trained professionals whose priority is ensuring a peaceful and dignified death experience.
 They do this by providing non-medical, holistic support and comfort to the individual and their loved ones in the dying process.